learn-co-curriculum/dsc-data-analysis-python-intro/README.md

 ## Introduction

-In this section, you'll continue solidifying your knowledge of Python programming, descriptive statistics, and data visualization by performing key data analysis tasks.
+In this lesson, you'll continue solidifying your knowledge of Python programming, descriptive statistics, and data visualization by performing key data analysis tasks.
 You will learn how to load data from CSV and JSON files into Python objects in memory, and wrap up with an analysis that joins together two datasets.

 ## Base Python